NilooMisa/asa-akam-qeshm/README.md

 ## Credits
 ***
 ### Content
-- The icons were taken from [fontawesome](https://fontawesome.com/).
-- The codes for centering the paragraph on home page within the hero-image and form section were from [W3S](https://www.w3schools.com/howto/howto_css_center-vertical.asp).
 - The content was provided by the company.
 - Inspiration from Love Running project and Coding Club on [CI](https://codeinstitute.net) LMS.